She looked hot and she knew it.

 Marriage is the closest bond you can have with another person.
 Sometimes, you can sabotage this precious relationship without realizing it, leaving your marriage weak and vulnerable.
 So be on guard.
 Identify threats.
 Protect the love that you have.
 Pray.
 Spend time with God and with your spouse.
 Avoid these areas of sabotage as you build a beautiful, lasting marriage.

 Use this guide to pray for your marriage!
-Subscribe in the form below, download and print.
+Email me at email@example.com to request this FREE download.
 Share a copy with a friend!